Health Care Assistant - Certificate

 High School Dual Credit Opportunity

-Take the HCA program in your Grade 12 year starting at Selkirk College for our Winter intake.
+Take the HCA Program in your Grade 12 year starting at Selkirk College for our winter intake.
 Access free tuition—depending on school district.
 For more information, reach out to your high school counsellor or our Recruitment Team.

 Program Outcomes